Research within Youth Justice and Victim Support

 • 20% – Demonstrated cultural capability and consideration

-• 15% – Achievable benefits, practical outputs and positive impact
+• 15% – Achievable benefits and positive impact

 • 15% – Makes a valuable and unique contribution to the evidence base.